nevingeorge/Chinese-Cultural-Bias-In-LLMs/README.md

     pip install -r requirements.txt

-Our best models after hyperparameter optimization are in the models folder.
+Our best models after hyperparameter optimization are in the 'models' folder.
 To run the WVS score SFT, from within `WVS Score/finetune` run

     python SFT.py